ZaboomafooW/LTC_LobbyControl/README.md

 [option]  means required
 (option)  means optional

-#### Sub-Commnads:
+#### Sub-Commands:
+- help           : print the list of commands and the description
 - status         : prints the current lobby status
 - open           : open the lobby
 - close          : close the lobby
 - private        : set lobby to Invite Only
 - friend         : set lobby to Friends Only
 - public         : set lobby to Public
 - rename \[name] : change the name of the lobby
 - autosave       : toggle the autosave state
 - save (name)    : forcefully save the lobby
 - load (name)    : re-load the lobby from SaveFile

 Differences to [ShipLobby](https://thunderstore.io/c/lethal-company/p/tinyhoot/ShipLobby/)
 ------------------------